alexschmill/sampling-qc/README.md

 design and quality of field work being conducted for the CNFASAR project taking place in the South Coast of Newfoundland.

-There are two datasets used to build this app:
+There are two RDS files within the data folder that are used to build this app:

 1.  *metadata_raw.rds:* This file contains the metadata for each individual environmental DNA (eDNA) sample taken.
 Within this file